 Why Collectors are Switching to Semi-Realistic Dolls

-You only need to look at ArtStation.
 The world's top 3D artists are not satisfied with Genshin Impact's existing "NPR (Non-Photorealistic Rendering)".
-They spend countless hours using the most advanced tools to create "semi-realistic" or "hyper-realistic" renderings of the characters they love.
+They spend countless hours using advanced tools like ZBrush, Substance Painter, and Marmoset Toolbag to create "semi-realistic" or "hyper-realistic" renderings of the characters they love.
+This trend reflects a fundamental truth: fans want to see their "waifu" brought to life with the depth and presence that only realism can provide.

 Therefore, we firmly believe that a high-quality realistic doll is never a simple replica.
 It is a unique, 3D work of art about that character, handcrafted by a master sculptor.
 This is for the "art collector"; it is the natural evolution of the art.
 Discover more about collecting dolls as art or explore the most realistic options available.